Q&A: Author Tiffany McDaniel

 But as the idyllic town of Breathed, Ohio, experiences a blistering summer heat wave unlike any before and strange accidents claim the lives of residents, Sal finds himself in a maelstrom of accusation.
 Is the 13-year-old simply a lost soul — or is he the devil in disguise?

-That mystery is at the center of Circleville resident Tiffany McDaniel’s debut novel, The Summer That Melted Everything, which will be published this month by St. Martin’s Press.
+That mystery is at the center of Circleville resident Tiffany McDaniel’s debut novel, The Summer That Melted Everything, published by St. Martin’s Press.

-“I began writing the book during an Ohio summer evening in 2013,” says McDaniel, 31.
+“I began writing the book during an Ohio summer evening in 2013,” says McDaniel.
 “It was so hot, and I felt like I was melting — and so the title was born.”

 McDaniel, who began writing novels at age 18, talked to us about her writing process, how the forces of good and evil shape our lives and what living in Ohio means to her.